Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Related Work

 \section{Related Work}

-Volume rendering is important for both scientific visualization and production rendering, but opposing goals regarding visual fidelity on the one hand, and interactivity on the other hand, have led the two fields to take largely orthogonal approaches.
+Volume rendering is important for both scientific visualization (sci-vis) and production rendering, but opposing goals regarding visual fidelity on the one hand, and interactivity on the other hand, have led the two fields to take largely orthogonal approaches.
 Even early production rendering systems used scattering and virtual point lights~\cite{laine:2007} and have since transitioned to full global illumination with multi scattering and hundreds of bounces~\cite{fascione:2018}.
 Scientific visualization has traditionally focused on interactive exploration~\cite{engel:2006} based on ray marching~\cite{levoy:1988} with absorption and emission~\cite{max:1995}.
-Rendering with this lighting model can still be found in popular visualization software like VisIt~\cite{childs2011visit} or ParaView~\cite{ahrens2005paraview}.
+Rendering with this lighting model can still be found in common scientific visualization systems like VisIt~\cite{childs2011visit} or ParaView~\cite{ahrens2005paraview}.

-The exposure renderer~\cite{kroes2012exposure} is one of the first examples to use volumetric path tracing for scientific visualization.
-This rendering method supports multi-scattering and can produce highly realistic images~\cite{magnus2017interactive, igouchkine2017multi}.
-However, this field only started to gain more attention from the community recently as hardware-accelerated parallel computing and ray tracing platforms became available~\cite{wald2017ospray, iglesias:2022}.
-Sci-vis renderers however focus on simpler isotropic phase functions throughout the medium, on RGB albedo from a color lookup table as opposed to full spectral rendering, and on single scattering from one or a few light sources to retain interactivity.
-Woodcock tracking and null collision techniques~\cite{woodcock:1965} used for Monte Carlo path tracing have the property of being unbiased, which has been identified as being attractive for scientific visualization as well~\cite{Morrical2022QuickClusters}.
+Exposure renderer~\cite{kroes2012exposure} is one of the first examples to use volumetric path tracing for sci-vis.
+It supports multi-scattering and can produce highly realistic images~\cite{magnus2017interactive, igouchkine2017multi}.
+However, volumetric path tracing only started to gain more attention from the community recently when optimized software and hardware ray tracing frameworks became widely available~\cite{wald2017ospray, iglesias:2022}.
+Sci-vis renderers use simple isotropic phase functions covering the whole medium, RGB albedo from color lookup tables as opposed to full spectral rendering, and simple lighting models.
+Common techniques to compute free-flight distance estimates---the stochastic distance a photon travels without colliding with a particle from the density---are \emph{unbiased}, which is attractive also for scientific visualization~\cite{Morrical2022QuickClusters}.

+A number of techniques exist to compute free flight distances and transmittance estimates using stochastic sampling.
+Woodcock (or delta-) tracking~\cite{woodcock:1965} is one of the oldest methods and virtually ``homogenizes'' the volume by introducing fictitious particles that produce null collisions where the ray is extended without a change in direction.
+Other estimators include decomposition tracking~\cite{Kutz2017SDT}, residual ratio tracking~\cite{novak:2014}, or unbiased ray marching using power series expansion~\cite{kettunen:2021}.